Apiquet/utils/frame_manager/README.md

     - gif name (default is result.gif)
     - path to an image to overlap with all the input images
     - option to save an mp4 video instead of gif file
-    - add padding with left,right,top,bottom options
+    - size of padding on left,right,top,bottom
     - rotate images